INSIGHTS - FREE ME UP AI

 Boards and executives who aren't aware of how AI is being used in their organisation can't provide meaningful oversight.
 That's a governance failure in itself.

-What Responsible AI Adoption Looks Like
+What Does Responsible AI Adoption Look Like for NFPs?

 Responsible AI adoption for NFPs is built on five principles: